snowdj/geocompr/10-algorithms.md

 ```

 A useful feature of functions is that they are modular.
-Providing you know what the output will be, one function can be used as the building block of another.
+Provided that you know what the output will be, one function can be used as the building block of another.
 Thus, the functions `t_centroid()` and `t_area()` can be used as sub-components of a larger function to do the work of the script `10-centroid-alg.R`: calculate the area of any convex polygon.
 The code chunk below creates the function `poly_centroid()` to mimic the behavior of `sf::st_centroid()`: